Top

 When a stepparent seeks to adopt a child, the parental rights of the parent who is not the adopter’s spouse must first be terminated.
 This can happen either through consent from the original parent whose parental rights will be terminated (voluntary termination) or by a court’s decision to involuntarily terminate the original parent’s parental rights (involuntary termination).

-A parent can voluntarily terminate their rights with respect to a child, and many voluntary terminations occur when the original parent is not involved in the child’s life.
-Note that a voluntary termination of parental rights also effectively terminates any support obligation that the terminating parent may face.
+A parent can voluntarily terminate their rights concerning a child, and many voluntary terminations occur when the original parent is not involved in the child’s life.
+Note that a voluntary termination of parental rights also effectively terminates any support obligation that the terminating parent may have.

-In any case, after a parent’s parental rights have been terminated, a stepparent can legally adopt the child with consent of their spouse and consent of the child (if over the age of 12).
-Be aware that the adopting stepparent will be required to submit any record of a criminal history and may also be subject to a home-visit from the county prior to the court’s approval of the adoption.
+In any case, after a parent’s parental rights have been terminated, a stepparent can legally adopt the child with the consent of their spouse and the child's consent (if the child is over the age of 12).
+Be aware that the adopting stepparent will be required to submit any record of a criminal history and may also be subject to a home visit from the county before the court’s approval of the adoption.

-An involuntary termination of parental rights, on the other hand, occurs after requesting petition to the court.
+An involuntary termination of parental rights, on the other hand, occurs after a court petition.
 There are a number of factors the court must consider before involuntary termination can take place, primarily based on how the termination will affect the child.

 Keep in mind that while most stepparent or same-sex adoptions are uncontested adoptions, it is possible that a contested adoption can arise in situations involving a parent who does not want to terminate their parental rights.
 It is critical to have an experienced adoption attorney on your side to tackle this hurdle.